drapertoby/portfolio-toby-draper/noodle_1.md

   <h1>Noodle 1 - Transforming The Data</h1>
   <p>
    Stage 1 is to transform 6 .fit files taken from the workout "Aerobic Recovery" devised by my coach, Scout.
 This workout was completed between December 2023 and July 2025 when my fitness levels varied.
-    After wrangling the data in Python using the fitparse library, I create a .csv file containing the concatinated data in a table format of rows and columns that is ready for further analysis.
+    After wrangling the data in Python using the fitparse library, I create a .csv file containing the transformed data in a table format of rows and columns that is ready for further analysis.
   </p>
 </div>